oac-tree/.github/profile/README.md

 * `oac-tree-epics`
 * `oac-tree-mathexpr`

-For each repository, run the following command in the shell
+For each repository, run the following commands in the shell

 ```bash
 cd <REPOSITORY>